infoxchange/django_elastic_appsearch/README.rst

 This package provides a test case mixin called ``MockedAppSearchTestCase`` which makes it easier for you to write test cases against ``AppSearchModel``'s without actually having to run an Elastic App Search instance during tests.

-All you have to do is inherite the mixin, and all the calls to Elastic App Search will be mocked.
+All you have to do is inherit the mixin, and all the calls to Elastic App Search will be mocked.
 Example below.

 .. code-block:: python